I am completely charmed by Hope Harbor and a visit to Blackberry Beach is exactly what I needed!

-I received a complimentary copy of this book from Revell through the Revell Reads Blog Tour Program.
+I received a complimentary copy of this book from Revell and LibraryThing Early Reviewers.
 A positive review was not required.
-This is my honest opinion.
+Opinions expressed are completely my own.

 WordPress.com is excited to announce our newest offering: a course just for beginning bloggers where you’ll learn everything you need to know about blogging from the most trusted experts in the industry.
 We have helped millions of blogs get up and running, we know what works, and we want you to to know everything we know.
 This course provides all the fundamental skills and inspiration you need to get your blog started, an interactive community forum, and content updated annually.